x6o/nc-yaml/README.md

 4. **Clientside Validation**: Add frontend validation to relieve the BE api calls
 5. **Better Errors**: More descriptive errors that includes the affected fields
 6. **Success Indicators**: Add more UX messages (like Saved to database)
+7. **Better comments**: I would have improved the BE comments to be more descriptive, with argument and return type descriptions